Luckyaremu/react-bookstore/README.md

 # React Bookstore

-In this project I:

-- Used React-Redux to build a bookstore app.
+In this project i used React and Redux to build a very simple application.
+To work in a real-world project for a fictional company that requires help.
+The project has been split into multiple milestones, and each milestone has functional and technical requirements that needs to be implemented.

 # What it does